 In the fund financial statements, governmental funds classify fund balance as nonspendable for amounts that are not in a spendable form, such as inventory and prepaid expenses, or are required to be maintained intact.
 Restricted fund balance includes amounts that can be spent only for the specific purposes stipulated by external resource providers, such as grant providers, constitutionally, or through enabling legislation.
 Effectively, restrictions may be changed or lifted only with the consent of resource providers.
 Committed fund balance includes amounts that can be used only for the specific purpose determined by a formal action of government's highest level of decision-making authority.
 Commitments may be changed or lifted only by the government taking the same formal action that imposed the constraint originally.
-Assigned fund balance is the residual classification for the general fund and includes all amounts not contained in the other classifications.
+Assigned fund balance comprises amounts intended to be used by the government for a specific purpose.
+Unassigned fund balance is the residual classification for the general fund and includes all amounts not contained in the other classifications.
 Unassigned amounts are technically available for any purpose.